 Green Beans Almondine

 A classic French recipe, green beans almondine, is elevated with sautéed shallots, garlic, freshly grated lemon zest, and lemon juice.
-An elegant, simple, and delicious side dish that can be prepped ahead and is great for holiday entertaining!
+An elegant, simple, and delicious side dish that can be prepped ahead and is great for the holidays!

 Green Beans Almondine